TechStarsCommunity/FE-Online_Library/pull_request_template.md

 ## Checklist

-- [x] I have tested the changes locally and they work as expected.
+- [ ] I have tested the changes locally and they work as expected.
-- [x] The code follows the project's coding standards and conventions.
+- [ ] The code follows the project's coding standards and conventions.
-- [x] I have added appropriate comments and documentation where necessary.
+- [ ] I have added appropriate comments and documentation where necessary.
-- [x] All tests passed successfully.
+- [ ] All tests passed successfully.
-- [x] I have updated the necessary dependencies.
+- [ ] I have updated the necessary dependencies.
-- [x] I ran ``` npm run build ``` and it built without errors
+- [ ] I ran ``` npm run build ``` and it built without errors

 ## Changes Made

 Please provide a list of the main changes made in this pull request.

-added the Roadmap component
-made it mobile responsive

 ## Screenshots